Department-of-Design/Kevins-Awesome-Macros/sequential_purge/README.md

         </b>
     </summary>
 <p>
+This happens because the macro already includes the `save_variables` section.
+To fix this, remove the conflicting section from a location other than `sequential_purge.cfg`.
 </p>
-This happens because the macro already includes the `save_variable` section.
-To fix this remove the section in a place that is not sequential_purge.cfg.
 </details>

 <details>
     <summary>
         <b>
-        I'm getting the error `Error evaluating 'gcode_macro sequential_purge :gcode': jinja2.exceptions.UndefinedError:'dict object' has no attribute 'purge_index'`
+        I'm getting the error `Error evaluating 'gcode_macro sequential_purge :gcode': jinja2.exceptions.UndefinedError: 'dict object' has no attribute 'purge_index'`
         </b>
     </summary>
 <p>
+This error is caused by running an older version of Klipper.
+To resolve it, either update your system or run the `RESET_PURGES` command.
 </p>
-This error is caused by running an older version of Klipper, to resolve this either update your system or run RESET_PURGES.
 </details>

 <details>
     <summary>
         <b>
-        I'm getting the error `Unkown command: "RESPOND"` when using the `_INITIALIZE_PURGES` command.
+        I'm getting the error `Unknown command: "RESPOND"` when using the `_INITIALIZE_PURGES` command.
         </b>
     </summary>
 <p>
+This error occurs if you don't have the `[respond]` section configured.
+To fix it, add `[respond]` anywhere in your configuration file, preferably in `printer.cfg`.
 </p>
-You will get this error if you don't have the `[respond]` section configured.
-You can do so by adding `[respond]` anywhere in your config.
-The easiest is to add it to your `printer.cfg`
 </details>

 ## Credits
-Huge thanks to [Kyleisah](https://github.com/kyleisah) for the amazing work on KAMP and for the inspiration for this macro.
+Huge thanks to [Kyleisah](https://github.com/kyleisah) for the amazing work on KAMP and for the inspiration behind this macro.